Ladicle/keda-manual-scaler/README.md

-# keda-manual-scaler
+# KEDA Manual External Scaler

-KEDA external scaler to scale resource manually
+The KEDA manual external scaler allows Kubernetes users to manually scale their resources through HTTP APIs.
+This functionality is primarily intended for testing purposes.